HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: Extensions

 An asymmetric HiGrad tree is favorable if it is used in a distributed environment once split.
 This point recognizes that, in distributed computing, datasets in their local machines are typically of different sizes and thus a symmetric HiGrad tree would inevitably incur heavy communication cost to guarantee consistency across all threads.
 Moreover, the number of total data points (or epochs in the finite population setting) is often unknown or not fixed a priori.
 An asymmetric structure admits more degrees of freedom to deal with such cases.

 \paragraph{Batch size.} Mini-batch gradient descent is a trade-off between SGD and gradient descent.
 To update the iterate at each time, mini-batch gradient descent takes the average of the gradient over a certain number of data points so as to reduce the variance of the gradient.
-As a major advantage, it has been shown that mini-batch SGD outperforms the vanilla SGD in the low signal-to-noise ratio regime \cite{yin2018}.
+As a major advantage, it has been shown that mini-batch SGD outperforms the vanilla SGD in the low signal-to-noise ratio regime \citep{yin2018}.
 For the HiGrad algorithm, theoretical guarantees including Theorems \ref{prop:conf} and \ref{prop:pred} persist if iterations are updated in a mini-batch fashion.
+An interesting question for future research is, however, to determine how the mini-batch size affects the optimal HiGrad tree structures.

 \paragraph{Multivariate generalizations.} The HiGrad algorithm seamlessly applies to the case where the function to estimate $\bm\mu_x$ is multivariate.
 In particular, our main theoretical result, Proposition \ref{prop:t}, and the subsequent Theorems \ref{prop:conf} and \ref{prop:pred} admit multivariate versions respectively, as follows.
 Denote by $p$ the dimension of $\bm\mu_x$ and let $\bM_x$ be a $T \times p$ matrix consisting of $T$ rows of $\bm\mu_x(\overline\theta_{\bt})$ for all threads $\bt$.
 As earlier in the univariate case, consider the simple multivariate linear regression